lipschitzq/lipschitzq/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Enchanté.

 - 🎮 Hobby: ACGN (Hatsune Miku yyds!), Music, History&Geography, Soccer/Association Football, Food(?, ~~Touching fish, napping~~.
 - 📘 Research apprentice.
-Main Academic Interests: Math (applied), Physics (theoretical), Electrical Engineering and Computer Science (AI-related, theory); Linguistics, Economics and Finance.
+Main Academic Interests: Math (applied), Physics (theoretical), Electrical Engineering and Computer Science (AI-related, theories about computation and communication); Linguistics, Economics and Finance.
-- 🔌 Follower of the Adepts Mechanicus.
-Making fun hardware and software to turn books and teas into real and cool stuff (some of them may appear here once complete).
-Focus is solely based on personal liking.
+- 🔌 Making fun hardware & software to turn textbooks and teas into powerful stuff (some of them may appear here once complete).
-- 🖥️ Tech stack: System administration (Windows, Linux) and Web development; Android (app and OS) development; Perferred languages: C, C++, Java, Python (with focus on scientific computing and machine learning), Intel x86 assembly; MATLAB and Wolfram Mathematica.
+- 🖥️ Tech stack: System administration (Windows, Linux) and Web development; Android (app and OS level) development; Perferred languages: C, C++, Java, Python (with focus on scientific computing and machine learning), Intel x86 assembly; MATLAB and Wolfram Mathematica.
 - 📖 BS Math (Major) and Physics (Minor) student in Chinae Universitas de Hong Kong.
-- 📫 To reach me: will add email address to here... perhaps. ~~(or maybe not~~
+- [📫](mailto:lipschitzq@???)
+To reach me: will add email address to here ... . ~~(or maybe not~~
-- [💬](https://github.com/lipschitzq/lipschitzq/issues) To ask me **anything**, be it about the library or the workbench. (answer not guaranteed.
+- [💬](https://github.com/lipschitzq/lipschitzq/issues) To ask me **anything**, be it about the library or the workbench. (answer not guaranteed tho
 - 🌸 *Ars lunga.
 Vita brevis.*

 では、よろしくな。
 **Valē~** (x

 ## Some Repositories/一些倉庫
-Will be updated soon. （總之這裏就先進行一個魚的摸，等到攢了一些東西了再來補上（逃
+Will be updated soon.
+Dann bis später! （總之這裏就先進行一個魚的摸，等到攢了一些東西了再來補上（逃